 Document Everything Related To Your Personal Injury

-It’s important to have evidence of your work-related injury.
+It’s essential to have evidence of your work-related injury.
 Proof of your injuries can determine how much compensation you receive.
-Additionally, documenting the facts can prove you that you’re not at fault.
+Additionally, documenting the facts can prove that you’re not at fault.
 These are examples of crucial documentation:

 - the medical documents from your initial treatment (emergency room, urgent care, etc.)

-- any additional medical documents from further treatment
+- any additional medical records from further treatment

 - receipts for prescription medication and over-the-counter treatment

 - photographs of any visible injuries

 - any paperwork your employer gives you